 The problem with doing a good job is that you get more work and more responsibility.

 Why is that a problem?
-Well if you are like I am, you enjoy it and take on more work, then at some point you are working long hours and you might feel the weight of the world is on your shoulders.
+Well, if you are like I am, you enjoy it and take on more work, then at some point you are working long hours, and you might feel the weight of the world is on your shoulders.

-But you want to keep your track record of high performance, so you keep on hammering away taking more work and sacrificing your personal time.
+But you want to keep your track record of high performance, so you keep on hammering away, taking more work, and sacrificing your personal time.

-Eventually, you have people relying on you and so much work that you become overwhelmed, then you may face burnout.
+Eventually, you have people relying on you and so much work that you become overwhelmed; then, you may face burnout.
 Do not let that happen to you.
 I came close a few times, too close for comfort.
 If you have a very pressured work life, try reading this article on managing a crisis with integrity.

-Take Breaks and Move Around
+4. Take Breaks & Move Around

-There are two types of worker.
+There are two types of workers.

-- Type 1: Breakers – Sensible people who will work for 30 minutes and take a quick break, have a chat and restart work fresh.
+- Type 1: Breakers – Sensible people who will work for 30 minutes and take a quick break, have a chat, and restart work fresh.

 If you have ever stood up after 2 hours of immersion and you feel like your feet are tight in your shoes or your bones ache, it means you are too focused.
-Take more breaks people.
+Take more breaks, people.

-If you wear a fitness tracker watch or use your phone to track your steps, you know your goal is usually 10,000 steps for the day then you are successful.
-That is great for normal humans, most people can actually achieve that without thinking.
+If you wear a fitness tracker watch or use your phone to track your steps, you know your goal is usually 10,000 steps for the day, then you are successful.
+That is great for normal humans; most people can actually achieve that without thinking.

-You get up, make breakfast, walk to your car, drive to work, walk around the office walk to lunch, walk to meetings slowly but surely you can with a little effort get to 10,000 steps.
+You get up, make breakfast, walk to your car, drive to work, walk around the office, walk to lunch, walk to meetings slowly, but surely you can, with a little effort, get to 10,000 steps.

 This is a serious problem.

 Need to clear your head go for a long walk, take your next meeting on skype on your phone with a Bluetooth headset whilst walking in the forest.
-It is all possible, technology is your friend.
+It is all possible: technology is your friend.

-Block Your Calendar For Important Personal Events
+6. Block Your Calendar For Important Personal Events

 What is important?

-Be Flexible & Optimize Your Time Outside The House.
+7. Optimize Your Time Outside The House.